Steven-N-Hart/vcf-miner/README.md

 a.
 Note: for Windows installers on 64-bit machines see [this](http://stackoverflow.com/questions/20647610/verr-vmx-msr-vmxon-disabled-when-starting-an-image-from-oracle-virtual-box) thread

 2. Download and double click the installer
- * <a href="https://raw.githubusercontent.com/Steven-N-Hart/vcf-miner/master/VCFMiner.bat" download> PC or </a>
+ * <a href="https://raw.githubusercontent.com/Steven-N-Hart/vcf-miner/master/VCFMiner.bat" download> PC </a>or
  * <a href="https://raw.githubusercontent.com/Steven-N-Hart/vcf-miner/master/VCFMiner.command" download> Mac </a>

-3. Chrome will automatically be launched after 60seconds
+3. Chrome will automatically be launched after 60 seconds
  *	The first time you use it, it will take longer because it needs to download the image
  *	If Chrome launches and the page isn’t displayed, wait another minute and refresh
  *	If you don’t have chrome point your browser to http://192.168.59.103:8888/vcf-miner/